addthis/hydra/hydra-web/README.md

 ```

 ### Development
+ - run `npm update` if you change package.json
  - build the assets 1x with `webpack -d`
  - continually build on file changes with `webpack -d --watch`